valpackett/httpotion/README.md

 `HTTPError` is [an exception](http://elixir-lang.org/getting-started/try-catch-and-rescue.html) that happens when the request fails.

 *Note*: the API changed in 2.0.0, body and headers are options now!

-for post http request with form data , you need to set header "Content-Type": "application/x-www-form-urlencoded" and form_value = URI.encode_www_form(value you want to send.) body = "To="<>form_value

 Available options and their default value: